cayb0rg/cop4520-assignments/assignment-3/README.md

 cargo run 2
 ```

 The program will output files in the format `report-<report_number>.txt` every hour.
-Please see program comments for more information.
+Please see program comments for more information and sample reports made.

+To test with a shorter hour (such as 1 min), change `LENGTH_OF_HOUR_IN_SECS` in program to a multiple of 60.
+(60 means one "hour" will be a minute)

 ## Problem 2 efficiency, correctness, and progress guarantee